cmsrs/blog/README.md

 composer install
 ```

-set up database in .env file

-you can also add EXTERNAL_API, for example:
+set up database in .env file, you can also add EXTERNAL_API, for example:
 ```bash
 EXTERNAL_API="https://candidate-test-rs.com/api.php"
 ```